StoneStepsInc/StoneStepsWebalizer/README.md

      * HTML
      * TSV
+     * JSON

     HTML is the default format and will be used if no other format is specified.

-    TSV stands for "tab-separated values" and will instruct Stone Steps Webalizer to generate .tab files, as if all `DumpX` options were set to `yes`.
+    TSV stands for "tab-separated values" and will instruct Stone Steps Webalizer to generate `.tab` files, as if all `DumpX` options were set to `yes`.
 Note that if at least one `DumpX` option is used, TSV report is added automatically to the list of output formats.

+    JSON stands for JavaScript Object Notation and outputs all items with the intent of importing them into Mongo DB.

     Multiple `OutputFormat` entries may be used in order to generate reports in more than one format.